Groups and Monoids

-The abstract type Group encompasses all multiplicative groups.
+The abstract types Group <: Monoid encompass all multiplicative groups and monoids.
 Since these are already abstract, we skip the Abstract prefix.

 Assumptions

 GroupsCore implements some methods with default values, which may not be generally true for all groups.
 The intent is to limit the extent of the required interface.
-This require special care when implementing groups that need to override these default methods.
+This requires special care when implementing groups/monoids that need to override these default methods.

 The methods we currently predefine are:

-• GroupsCore.hasgens(::Group) = true This is based on the assumption that reasonably generic functions manipulating groups can be implemented only with access to a generating set.
+• GroupsCore.hasgens(::Monoid) = true This is based on the broad assumption that reasonably generic functions manipulating groups/monoids can be implemented only with an access to a generating set.

-• For finite groups only we define Base.length(G) = order(Int, G)
+• For finite groups/monoids only we define Base.length(M) = order(Int, M)

 Danger